QubesOS/qubes-doc/project-security/security-pack.md

 <https://github.com/QubesOS/qubes-secpack>

-## How to obtain, verify, and read
+## How to obtain and authenticate

-The following example demonstrates one method of obtaining the qubes-secpack, verifying its authenticity, and reading the contents.
+The following example demonstrates one method of obtaining the qubes-secpack and verifying its authenticity.
+This requires Git and [OpenPGP software](/security/verifying-signatures/#openpgp-software).

 1. Use Git to clone the qubes-secpack repo.